0-jam/markovify_my_tweets/README.md

     - [ ] [Juman++][jumanpp]
         - Juman++ cannot build on WSL
     - [x] [MeCab][mecab]
+- [x] Enable saving model for RNN-based generation
 - [x] Recurrent Neural Network
     - Based on script that [I wrote in the past](https://github.com/0-jam/tf_tutorials/blob/master/text_generation.py)
         - Enabled command-line options
     - It takes very long time for execution ...
         - The text worte in Japanese, precision improves a little by converting all sentences into Katakana
             - `$ mecab -O yomi`
+        - It should be executed on GPU
 - [x] Multiprocessing
     - The script gets about 2.5x faster when it spawns 4 processes